 And so on.

-As you are planning this out, I want you to think about the particular patient you will be seeing next.
-If you've not seen them before, try to block out a larger block of time for that patient based on your agency's max expected time in a visit (our minimum expected time is 30 minutes, the average is 45 minutes, and max expected is 60 minutes with the understanding if a patient needs more they get more).
-If you've seen them before, what are you planning to do during your visit?
+As you plan this out, please consider the patient you will see next.
+If you’ve not seen them before, try to block out a larger block of time for that patient based on your agency’s max expected time in a visit (our minimum expected time is 30 minutes, the average is 45 minutes, and max expected is 60 minutes with the understanding if a patient needs more they get more).
+If you’ve seen them before, what will you do during your visit?
 How long does each step take?
 Will you need to make phone calls for medication refills?
-Provider calls? etc?
+Provider calls?
+Etc?
 Include that in your time estimate.

-If it helps, I have a general script I follow for each visit that I do adjust (often on the fly) based on the patient and family needs.
+If it helps, I have a general script I follow for each visit that I adjust (often on the fly) based on the patient and family’s needs.
 The typical script goes as follows:

 “Hello ______.
-How are you doing today?” (explore as necessary to see if there are anyone to three complaints that we can manage during today's visit)” If there isn't much tangible, “how have you been since I last saw you?” (again, trying to draw out if there's anything new to manage; a maximum of three items/areas).
-If the plan of care is effective and the patient is stable, I do my head to toe assessment (documenting as I go), then my skin inspection and wound care (documenting when I complete it).
+How are you doing today?” (explore as necessary to see if there are any to three complaints that we can manage during today’s visit)” If there isn’t much tangible, “how have you been since I last saw you?” (again, I’m trying to determine if there’s anything new to manage; a maximum of three items/areas).
+If the is effective and the patient is stable, I do my head-to-toe assessment (documenting as I go), followed by my skin inspection and (documenting when I complete it).
 I then check if they need any refills.
-If I need to call a provider, I make the calls in the visit.
-Then I reach out to the pharmacy for any new orders as well as refills.
-Then comes education along with questions and answers (Q&A) at the end of the visit documenting as I go so that at the end of the visit, everything is documented and complete.
+If I need to call a provider, I make the calls during the visit.
+Then, I contact the pharmacy for any new orders and refills.
+Then comes education along with questions and answers (Q&A) at the end of the visit, documenting as I go so that everything is documented and completed at the end of the visit.

-Now, as an additional time-saver, when I call families at the start of the day to provide a ballpark of my arrival time, I may hear from them that such and such medication or treatment isn't working or is only partially working.
-If your provider has a secure way to text them, then as you are heading to the patient you can reach out with either recommendation (best case) or recommendations and seeking their input letting them know you will be onsite within x minutes.
+Now, as an additional time-saver, when I call families at the start of the day to provide a ballpark of my arrival time, I may hear from them that such medication or treatment isn’t working or is only partially working.
+If your provider has a secure way to text them, then as you are heading to the patient, you can reach out with either recommendation (best case) or recommendations and seek their input, letting them know you will be onsite within x minutes.

 An example of this might look like the following:

-“Hello doctor _____.
-RE: Smith, John, 72 year-old-male on service for _______ who also has dementia FAST 6D.
-Over the past two weeks, the patient has had increased , falls due to getting out of bed to go to the bathroom, taking off his o2 then desatting to 70%.
-The caregivers have tried 50 mg Trazodone one to two tabs, then three tabs, then four tablets without success over the past four weeks.
-We did a trial of 1 mg Risperdal at bedtime, but after three days had to stop due to urticaria.
-The caregivers are reporting 0.5 ml Haldol wears off around the 4-hour mark and there appears to be some resistance for full effect.
-May I have an order to increase the Haoldol to 1.0 ml q4h PRN , ?
+“Hello, doctor _____.
+RE: Smith, John, a 72-year-old male on service for _______ who also has dementia FAST 6D.
+Over the past two weeks, the patient has had increased and falls due to getting out of bed to go to the bathroom, taking off his o2, and then desatting to 70%.
+The have tried 50 mg of Trazodone in one to two tabs, then three tabs, then four tablets without success over the past four weeks.
+We did a trial of 1 mg Risperdal at bedtime, but after three days, we had to stop due to urticaria.
+The report that 0.5 ml of Haldol wears off around the 4-hour mark, and there appears to be some resistance to full effect.
+May I have an order to increase the Haoldol to 1.0 ml q4h PRN and ?
 What else would you suggest?
 Thank you.”

-Now in the case of the above, the provider gave the order along with an order to trial Zyprexa (Olanzapine) at bedtime.
-All of this was done via secure text such that when I arrived onsite I could just flow into the visit saving an approximately 15-minutes minimum of time by having this done along the way.
+In the case of the above, the provider gave the order along with an order to trial Zyprexa (Olanzapine) at bedtime.
+All of this was done via secure text, so when I arrived onsite, I could just flow into the visit, saving an approximately 15-minute minimum of time by having this done along the way.

 In summary: